yousef-yaghoubi/tarkhineh/README.md

 Tarkhineh is a full-stack food ordering website built with Next.js. 🍽️

 It allows users to browse, search, and order traditional Persian food online.
-This project demonstrates a complete web application, including a responsive frontend, interactive UI components, and backend API routes for handling data and user requests. 🚀
+This project demonstrates a complete web application, including a responsive frontend, interactive UI components, authentication, and backend API routes for handling data and user requests. 🚀

 ## 🖥️Demo

 Check out the live demo here:
 **[🔗 View Demo](https://tarkhineh-1307.vercel.app)**